awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/creating-preset-from-scratch.md

 **To create a custom output preset**

-1. Sign in to the AWS Management Console and open the AWS Elemental MediaConvert console at [https://console\.aws\.amazon\.com/mediaconvert](https://console.aws.amazon.com/mediaconvert)\.
+1. Sign in to the AWS Management Console and open the MediaConvert console at [https://console\.aws\.amazon\.com/mediaconvert](https://console.aws.amazon.com/mediaconvert)\.

-1. On the navigation bar of the AWS Elemental MediaConvert console, choose the region where you want to create the preset\.
+1. On the navigation bar of the MediaConvert console, choose the region where you want to create the preset\.

    System presets are available in all regions\.
 Custom presets appear only in the region where they are created\.
 ![\[Choose a region.\]](http://docs.aws.amazon.com/mediaconvert/latest/ug/images/regions-list.png)